Places to stay

 A visit to Chateau de Breze is different in that outside the chateau is probably more interesting than the inside!
 As you walk from the car-park towards the chateau you are greeted by with a view of what looks like 'just another chateau' but this only half the story!

+The current structure is Renaissance in style yet retains medieval elements.
+Today, it is the residence of descendants of the ancient lords.
+The château has been a listed ancient monument since 1960.
 Once you start to cross into the chateau itself it is only then you catch a glimpse of what lies ahead.
 The chateau you first catch site of is in fact built over a complex 'second chateau' carved out of the rock foundations.

 All the excavations and underground work was apparently to provide a safe haven from marauding invaders but ironically during it's long history the chateau was never attacked!